Kettering restaurant temporarily closes dining room due to COVID-19

 Roberto DiSalvo is the owner and chef at Mamma DiSalvo’s.
 He said his restaurant was able to survive some of the worst surges of the pandemic, but he is continuing to face an uphill battle.

 “Everything was fine until the end of the month.
-As it started getting worse, it started hitting different places and families,” DiSalvo explained.
+As it started getting worse, it started hitting different places and families,” DiSalvo said.

 Because of the amount of COVID-19 cases among his staff, he decided to close the dining room and only offer carry-out.